scmscomb/scmscomb.github.io/index.md

 This online seminar is organized by [Hehui Wu](http://www.scms.fudan.edu.cn/Data/View/432.html) ([SCMS](http://www.scms.fudan.edu.cn/)), Qiqin Xie ([SCMS](http://www.scms.fudan.edu.cn/)) and [Ping Hu](https://hupple.github.io/) ([SYSU](http://www.sysu.edu.cn/en/index.htm)).

+An international [_**Round the World Relay in Combinatorics**_](http://people.maths.ox.ac.uk/scott/relay.htm) organized by [Alex Scott](http://people.maths.ox.ac.uk/scott/) will take place on Tuesday June 8, 2021.
+There will be 22 seminars, hosted by different groups around the world.
+And we join this event!
+Our speaker is Professor [Baogang Xu](https://math.njnu.edu.cn/info/1010/2764.htm) from Nanjing Normal University.
+And we won't have seminar on Thursday June 10, 2021.

 <!-- You may also check our seminar schedule through [researchseminars.org](https://researchseminars.org/seminar/SCMSComb). -->